Alien Rage: Reception

 Alien Rage received average to poor reviews upon release.
 At Metacritic, a video game review aggregator, the Windows version of the game received an average score of 52 out of 100, based on 27 reviews, while the Xbox 360 version revived a score of 46, based on 10 reviews.

 The game was heavily criticized for its lack of originality.
-Daniel Shannon of GameSpot remarked that "If you have played a first-person shooter made in the last 10 years, then you have already experienced most of what Alien Rage has to offer.", and continued that "You've seen these weapons before, and you've shot these enemies before".
-Reviewers especially took issue with the lack of creativity in level design, which Destructoid's Jim Sterling called "tedious corridors full of identical, monotonous, brainless combat encounters".
+Daniel Shannon of GameSpot remarked that "If you have played a first-person shooter made in the last 10 years, then you have already experienced most of what Alien Rage has to offer", and continued that "You've seen these weapons before, and you've shot these enemies before".
+Reviewers especially took issue with the lack of creativity in level design, which James Stephanie Sterling writing for Destructoid called "tedious corridors full of identical, monotonous, brainless combat encounters".
 Hardcore Gamer's Nikola Suprak commented that several of the levels he played through were visually indistinct from one another, before saying that "level after level of redundant action and repetitive encounters ultimately drag the game down".
 Critics also noted that the game had a number of technical issues.
-Sterling ran into two situations where glitches would not allow him to progress without restarting the level, while Sam Turner of The Digital Fix experienced dramatic drops in frame rate during gameplay, and crashed to desktop several times.
+Sterling ran into two situations where glitches would not allow her to progress without restarting the level, while Sam Turner of The Digital Fix experienced dramatic drops in frame rate during gameplay, and crashed to desktop several times.

-The game's multiplayer experience was received better than its single player campaign.
+The game's multiplayer experience was received better than its single-player campaign.
 Writing for Gaming Nexus, Jeff Kintner said that the "multiplayer is fun, if a bit repetitive".
 While Kintner expressed a desire for additional, objective-based, types of multiplayer, he praised the team deathmatch mode's intensity.
 GameSpot's Daniel Shannon also commented on the limited number of multiplayer options, but went on to say that "For what it's worth, the action is fast-paced, and the maps are well designed for a balanced multiplayer experience."